Electric Angels

 Home demos were made for early song ideas, though a second album was only in the infancy stages.
 These demos have erroneously turned up as the never-released second album, which was to be called New York Times, though against the band's wishes or approval.
 The band let their contract with Atlantic expire in 1991 due to poor promotion on the part of the label and the album was shelved.

 The second Electric Angels album was finally released in early 2017, on the Demon Doll label as a "Limited Addiction" release called Lost in the Atlantic, a play on the name of their former record company.
 Notably left off was "Where The Wild Things Are", a live favorite from the time, and the ballad "Can`t Stand Loving You".

-The band broke up in April 1992 when Roxie returned to Los Angeles to become the guitarist on Gilby Clarke´s solo albums for Slash's Snakepit and in 1996 for Alice Cooper.
+The band broke up in April 1992 when Roxie returned to Los Angeles to become the guitarist on Gilby Clarke´s solo albums, Slash's Snakepit, and in 1996 for Alice Cooper.
 Roxie later moved to Stockholm, Sweden.
 Shane, Daniel, and Schubert returned a few years later, sans guitarist Roxie, who was replaced by Richard Tressan and with the addition of John Ceparano, as The Loveless, self-releasing A Tale Of Gin And Salvation in 1995.
 Later Shane released a solo record called "Blue Movie".

 Another Daniel project was the Bellaires, who carried the badge, "Three men, three chords, three songs".
 The three song set consisted of two Daniels tunes and a Ceparano tune.
 The tunes were "My Tattooed Angel (from punk rock heaven)", "Movin' On" (Ceparano) and "Stupid Mother****er".
 The later song title and lyric was changed to "Stupid Futhermucker" for demo purposes.
 Contrary to what is mentioned on various web sites, John "the Hawk" Schubert was not the drummer of the Bellaires.

-The Electric Angels, again without Roxie, reunited in early 2000 for a one-off radio program appearance on WDHA's The Tour Bus.
+The Electric Angels, again without Roxie, but now with A-ZEY JR, reunited in early 2000 for a one-off radio program appearance on WDHA's The Tour Bus.